nogibjj/int6_miniproject3/README.md

 * `create_viz(df)`: creates sample plots using the data
 * `create_report(csv)`: generates a pdf report of the data including basic summary stats and plots

 These functions are tested in test_main.py.
 To make sure github actions is working properly, I use a Makefile to test various parts of my code.
+CI/CD PDF generation is also implemented to automatically push resources.

 ## Preparation
 1. Open codespaces